taosdata/TDengine/documentation20/en/05.insert/docs.md

 ```
 For first line of data, c4 column type is declared as DOUBLE with no suffix.
 However, the second line declared the column type to be BIGINT with suffix "i".
 Schemaless parsing error will be occurred.

-When data column is declared as BINARY type, but follow up data inserting requires longer BINARY length for this column, super table schema will be changed accordingly:
+When column is declared as BINARY type, but follow-up line insertion requires longer BINARY length of this column, max length of this column will be extended:
 ```json
 st,t1=3,t2=4,t3=t3 c1=3i64,c5="pass"     1626006833639000000
 st,t1=3,t2=4,t3=t3 c1=3i64,c5="passit"   1626006833640000000